 Figure 3.
 Potential reductions in the number of adult Chinook salmon (thousands) returning to Puget Sound inland waters due to smolt consumption by harbor seals (a), Steller sea lions (b), and California sea lions (c), and the predicted adult Chinook predation by killer whales based on the bioenergetics model (d).

 Figure 4.
 The number of juvenile Chinook salmon released (in millions) by Puget Sound hatcheries (dashed line) and the mortality as a function of the estimated harbor seal consumption (solid line), assuming that harbor seals in inland waters feed exclusively on Puget Sound hatchery Chinook salmon stocks.

+Figure 5.
+The annual biomass of Chinook salmon consumed by predator based on the interactions between changes in pinniped abundance predator activity.

+Figure 6.
+The annual number of Chinook salmon consumed by predator based on the interactions between changes in pinniped abundance predator activity.

+Figure 7.
+The annual number of Chinook salmon consumed by predator based on the interactions between changes in the length of smolt during spring release and the fraction of smolts in the predator diets.

 Table 1.
 List of references that were used to build the bioenergetics model.